Notthemarsian/CCS811/README.md

 # CCS811
 Basic MicroPython driver for ams CCS811 connected over I2C.

-The ams CCS811 is digital metal oxide gas sensor which detects a wide range of volatile organic compounds.
+The ams CCS811 is a digital metal oxide gas sensor which detects a wide range of volatile organic compounds.
 The sensor outputs a Total VOC value in ppb and an equivalent CO2 level in ppm.

 Driver based on datasheet.